MartinZazpe/About-me/README.md

 ## About me:

 I´m a frontend & backend web developer who enjoys building complete responsive and unique websites with great functionalities.
-I´m graduated from DigitalHouse fullstack bootcamp where I learnt how to build websites with NodeJS and had experience working with a team using SCRUM all along the way.
+I graduated from DigitalHouse fullstack bootcamp where I learnt how to build websites with NodeJS and had experience working with a team using SCRUM all along the way.

 ## 🔭 I’m currently working on: